Actively Recruiting

 You may qualify if you...

-- Ages 12 to 21 years with obesity (BMI greater than 95th percentile)
+- Aged 12 to 21 years with obesity (BMI greater than 95th percentile)

-- Willing and able to follow assessments, visit schedules, and eating/fasting periods
+- Willing and able to follow study assessments, visit schedules, and eating/fasting periods

 You will not qualify if you...

-- Diagnosis of Prader-Willi Syndrome, brain tumor, or diabetes
+- Diagnosed with Prader-Willi Syndrome, brain tumor, diabetes, or serious intellectual disability

-- Previous diagnosis or symptoms of eating disorders (anorexia nervosa, bulimia nervosa, binge-eating disorder)
+- Previous diagnosis or symptoms of eating disorders such as anorexia nervosa, bulimia nervosa, or binge-eating disorder

-- Physical, mental, or other inability to participate as reported by parent or guardian
+- Physical, mental, or other inability reported by parent/guardian to participate in assessments

 - Previous bariatric surgery

-- Current participation in other interventional weight loss studies
+- Currently participating in other interventional weight loss studies

 AI-Screening